makeabledk/laravel-eloquent-status/readme.md

 Other status classes than the default can still be used when passed explicitly.

 You may bind the status classes in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.

+## Limitations

+This package is an abstraction on top of [makeabledk/laravel-query-kit](https://github.com/makeabledk/laravel-query-kit).

+QueryKit provides a mocked version of the native QueryBuilder, allowing to run a scope function against a model instance.

+This approach ensures great performance with no DB-queries needed, but introduces certain limitations.

+While QueryKit supports most QueryBuilder syntaxes such as closures and nested queries, it *does not* support SQL language such as joins and selects.
+These limitation only applies to For instance it cannot parse raw SQL when using `checkStatus()` and `guess()` functions.

+Check out the **Limitations** section in the [makeabledk/laravel-query-kit documentation](https://github.com/makeabledk/laravel-query-kit) for more information.

 ## Available methods on `HasStatus`